Hollywood Preview

-Hollywood Preview was a 30-minute show aired on the DuMont Television Network from September 14, 1955, to June 1, 1956.
+Hollywood Preview is a 30-minute show aired on the DuMont Television Network from September 14, 1955, to June 1, 1956.
 The show, hosted by actor Conrad Nagel, featured Hollywood stars and clips of upcoming films.

 Broadcast history

 The show had various time slots during its broadcast run.
 The show began as a weekly show (September 1955 to March 1956), then went to weekdays Monday through Friday for the final months (April to June 1956).